cdli-gh/annodoc/index.md

 ~~~
 "197 (180+10+7) sheep" (P102315)

 Appositions and most case-marked nominal dependents are post-modifying, i.e., the syntactic head of a noun phrase should be its first element.
-For exceptions to this rule established on semantic grounds (epithets/titles and units), premodifying nominals are marked as nmod.
+For exceptions to this rule established on semantic grounds (epithets/titles and units), premodifying nominals are marked as `nmod`.

 Note that `appos` is overloaded and may require disambiguation.
 If an element is head of both an identity-marking apposition and a conjunction-marking apposition, it is recommended to use `list` for implicit conjunction.
 This is a very frequent pattern in administrative texts, but also occurs in contracts: